tl-its-umich-edu/ar-sandbox/Unity/2019.1/AR Foundation Template/README.md

 This just needs to exist in the scene.
 It oversees the operation of the AR Foundation package.

-### ARInputManager.cs

-This is used for getting inputs from XR devices.
-It is not for getting inputs from the user's device itself.

 ### SetTargetFramerate.cs

 Sets the framerate of the camera feed to be something more comfortable than the default.

-### ARSessionOrigin.cs

-Assists the AR Session Origin object.
-(Since the Ar Session Origin alreay has this script attached to it, also having it here could be unnecessary.)

 ### ARPlaneManager.cs

-Tells AR Foundation to detect planes in the session space.
-An object set to the Plane Prefab will be created wherever a surface is detected (Useful for debugging).
+This just needs to exist to tell AR Foundation to detect surfaces.
+An object set to the Plane Prefab field will be created wherever a surface is detected (Useful for debugging).
 It has different detection modes that can be set depending on your needs.

 ### ARRaycastManager.cs